sassoftware/vscode-sas-extension/README.md

 - A new session must be created the first time you run SAS code.
 Connection time will vary depending on the server connection.
 - Currently, only HTML output is supported.
 By default, the ODS HTML5 statement is added to the submitted code.
 Clear the `Enable/disable ODS HTML5 output` option in the Settings editor for the SAS extension to disable this output.
 - When you click `Run`, the code in the active tab in the editor is submitted.
 Make sure that the correct tab is active when you run your program.
-- To reset your connection to the SAS Viya server, run the `Close Current Session` command in VS code or click the `Close Current Session` button next to the `Run` button.
+- To reset your connection to the SAS Viya server, run the `Close Current Session` command in VS Code or click the `Close Current Session` button next to the `Run` button.

 ## Support